venu-bondugula/file-storage-service/readme.md

 ### Instructions:

-1. **Fork this Repository:** Clone this repository onto your local machine using the git clone command.
+1. **Fork this Repository:** Click the "Fork" button in the top right corner of this repository to create your copy.
 2. **Create a Codespace:** Go to the GitHub Codespaces website and create a new codespace for your forked repository.
 This may take a few minutes to initialize.
 3. **Compile and Build:** Once your Codespace is ready, open a terminal window and run the following commands:
 - `mvn clean install`: This compiles and builds the project.